AlpinDale/epubtoraw/README.md

 # To Do
 - Add batch conversion
 - Clean up the outputted text
-- Eventually add optional functionality to print out dialogues separately
+- Add optional functionality to print out dialogues separately
 - Attach speaker names to dialogues with machine learning